Abhiroop/Abhiroop.github.io/lic.md

 #### Abstract

 Embedded Systems application development has been traditionally carried out in low-level machine-oriented programming languages like C or Assembler that can result in unsafe, error-prone and difficult-to-maintain code.
-Functional programming with features such as higher-order functions, algebraic data types, polymorphism, strong static typing and automatic memory management seems to be a suitable candidate to address the issues with low-level languages and simplifying embedded-systems programming.
+Functional programming with features such as higher-order functions, algebraic data types, polymorphism, strong static typing and automatic memory management appears to be an ideal candidate to address the issues with low-level languages plaguing embedded systems.

 However, embedded systems usually run on heavily memory-constrained devices with memory in the order of hundreds of kilobytes and applications running on such devices embody the general characteristics of being (i) I/O-bound, (ii) concurrent and (iii) timing-aware.
 Popular functional language compilers and runtimes either do not fare well with such scarce memory resources or do not provide high-level abstractions that address all the three listed characteristics.